enricllagostera/altctrls-info/_site/README.md

 ## License

-This list and website are licensed under an [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0) license, with the exception of the logo image (under [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)).
-The linked resources each have their own licenses and terms.
+This list and website are licensed under an [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0) license.
+The linked tools and resources have their own licenses and terms.

 [![forthebadge cc-sa](http://ForTheBadge.com/images/badges/cc-sa.svg)](https://creativecommons.org/licenses/by-sa/4.0)

 ### Contributors

-[Awesome Alt Ctrls](https://enricllagostera.github.io/awesome-altctrls/) is created by a community of contributors, credited below in alphabetical order.
-[You can email the repo maintainer here](mailto:enric.llagostera@gmail.com).
+[awesome-altctrls](https://enricllagostera.github.io/awesome-altctrls/) is created by a community of contributors, listed below in alphabetical order:

 - [Enric Llagostera](https://enric.llagostera.com.br/).